Getting started

 A self-taught Product Designer with an impressive collection of case studies.
 I recommend you take a look at his "uncut & raw" page; it showcases Abdus process down to every little detail.

+The about section is your chance to be yourself, but don't overdo it.
 If you've nailed everything above, then there's a strong chance you'll get invited to a job interview.